Navot/Florence-Object-Detection/README.md

 # Florence-Object-Detection
-Image Captioning Flask App
-This Flask application provides a web interface and API endpoints for generating image captions and detecting objects in images using a pre-trained model.
+Image Captioning Flask App - This Flask application provides a web interface and API endpoints for generating image captions and detecting objects in images using a pre-trained model - Florence-2-large from HaggingFaces.

 ## Features:
 Upload images or provide image URLs to generate captions.